ysufsimsek/lvc-lemma-vs-syntax/README.md

 ### Universal Dependencies Turkish Treebanks

-Light Verb Constructions are extracted from the following **Universal Dependencies Turkish treebanks**:
+Light Verb Constructions used for training are extracted from the following **Universal Dependencies Turkish treebanks**:

 - UD Turkish-ATIS